 The barriers to girls’ participation at school punctuate the need for parents to act as advocates and underscore the importance of dedicated community organizations that provide alternative physical activity programming to youth for little or no cost.
 For nearly four decades, the Women’s Sports Foundation has worked with thousands of local programs that reach girls who are at the greatest risk for inactivity and obesity, and that promote casual play as a healthy and important complement to organized sports.

 As a key issue facing families and communities, we hope society and the media will continue to discuss the physical engagement of America’s girls long after the excitement of the Olympic Games has subsided.
 As millions of girls and boys settle in to the classroom this term, we must remember that America’s schoolyards and playing fields don’t yet reflect the same equity as Team USA, and ask the question, are we selling our girls short?
 We must continually strive to improve the access and opportunity afforded to our daughters, granddaughters, sisters and nieces and, by doing so, promote a happier, healthier and more confident generation of girls who will go on to become strong and successful women in all walks of life.

-More articles in WMC News & Features by Category: Education, Girls, Health, Sports
+More articles by Category: Education, Girls, Health, Sports